freeCodeCamp/freeCodeCamp/guide/english/mobile-app-development/index.md

 ### Flutter

-Flutter is a cross platform mobile development framework from Google, i,e it can be used to create both ios and Android apps with ease.
+Flutter is a cross platform mobile development framework from Google, i.e. it can be used to create both ios and Android apps with ease.
 It uses Dart as its primary language.
-It's hot reload feature helps in speeding up the overall Development process.
-Flutter produces real native apps as in the case of React Native as opposed to cordova, Ionic and Cordova which produces hybrid apps.
+Its hot reload feature helps in speeding up the overall Development process.
+Flutter produces real native apps much like React Native, as opposed to Cordova.
+Cordova and Ionic produces hybrid apps instead.

 ### Xamarin

 Xamarin is a cross platform mobile development framework from Microsoft.
-It allows you to develop on a PC or a MAC using a C# codebase.
+It allows you to develop on a PC or a Mac using a C# codebase.
 You can create Native iOS Apps, Native Android Apps, and Native Windows Phone Apps.
 You can use either Visual Studio or Xamarin Studio as the IDE to develop using Xamarin.